Annealed quantitative estimates for the quadratic 2D-discrete random matching problem: Introduction and statement of the main results

-Theorem \ref{MainResultMatchingClouds} and Theorem \ref{th1} are not restricted to the case of identically distributed point clouds and we present in the next section and in Appendix \ref{ClassMarkovAppendix} a possible extension, using the same techniques, to a class of regular discrete-time Markov chains.
+Theorem \ref{MainResultMatchingClouds} and Theorem \ref{th1} are not restricted to the case of identically distributed point clouds and we present in the next section and in Appendix \ref{ClassMarkovAppendix} a possible extension, using the same techniques, to a class of sub-geometrically ergodic discrete-time Markov chains.